trilitech/tezos-developer-docs/docs/tutorials/smart-contract/jsligo.md

 The storage can be a primitive type such as an integer, string, or timestamp, or a complex data type that contains multiple values.
 For more information on contract data types, see [Data types](../../smart-contracts/data-types).

-- Internal functions called entrypoints that run code when clients call the contract.
+- Functions called entrypoints that run code when clients call the contract.

 - A type that describes the return value of the entrypoints.